alainvanhout/optional-rest/README.md

 While delving into microservices and fullfledged (level 3) REST, I formed some ideas about quick and self-documenting REST via the OPTIONS verb, about an alternative approach to typical MVC controllers, and about truly logicless templates.
 Trying out those ideas is the only purpose of this repository/library, so view it the sandbox that it is.
 If I like what I end up with, I might move it beyond that, but we're not there yet.

 The following text describes the general usage of the library, regardless of whether a dependency injection system is used.
 The associated code can be found in the `optional-rest-core` module.
 The readme for [optional-rest-core](/optional-rest-core/README.md) specifically described the setup to use the library on its own, while the readme for the [optional-rest-spring](/optional-rest-core/README.md) module lists the small number of steps needed to work with the library on top of a Spring (MVC) setting.
+The `springboot-demo` module is the actual sandbox, which build on Spring Data with MongoDB.

 ## Concepts